H-1B Visa Registrations Drop 27%: What's Behind the Dramatic Decline?

 USCIS’s shift to a beneficiary-centric selection method has limited duplicate submissions effectively.
 This new approach aims to stop multiple registrations for the same person, making the process more equitable for all applicants.
 The numbers confirm the efficacy of this strategy - for FY 2026, USCIS selected 118,660 unique beneficiaries, resulting in 120,141 total selected registrations.

 The nearly one-to-one ratio between unique beneficiaries and selected registrations points to a well-functioning system.
+If the number of filings does not meet the annual cap, USCIS may conduct a second lottery to select additional beneficiaries.
 This stands in contrast to previous years when a significant fraction of applicants submitted multiple registrations to increase their chances of selection.

 The registration pattern changes have brought practical benefits: